apiraino/prs_stats/README.md

 - download only delta of data
 - set/get a bookmark when downloading data in case the process is interrupted
 - <del>alternate API tokens to work around throttling</del> (does not work)
-- exclude noise by excluding time elapsed from r+ to actual issue closing
+- exclude noise by excluding time elapsed from `r+` to actual issue closing
 - why is a PR actually taking long to be closed?
-Give evidence if there was a lot of discussion and comments or just was sitting there unattended
+Give evidence if there was a lot of discussion and comments or was just sitting there unattended

 ## Frontend to set your review capacity